Perlas Spikers

-The Perlas Spikers, also previously known as the BanKo Perlas Spikers, are a professional women's volleyball team playing in the Premier Volleyball League.
-The team is owned by Beach Volleyball Republic.
+The Perlas Spikers, also earlier known as the BanKo Perlas Spikers, were a professional women's volleyball team playing in the Premier Volleyball League.
+The team was owned by the Beach Volleyball Republic.

 History

 The team debuted in the 2017 season of the Premier Volleyball League (PVL).

 On January 12, 2022, the team announced it was taking a leave of absence from the 2022 PVL Open Conference due to the ongoing COVID-19 pandemic.